interagent/committee/README.md

 Options:

+* `optimistic_json`: Will attempt to parse JSON in the request body even without a `Content-Type: application/json` before falling back to other options (defaults to `false`).
 * `prefix`: Mounts the middleware respond at a configured prefix.
 * `raise`: Raise an exception on error instead of responding with a generic error body (defaults to `false`).
 * `strict`: Puts the middleware into strict mode, meaning that paths which are not defined in the schema will be responded to with a 404 instead of being run (default to `false`).